 Cassandra rated Everyday Noodles 4.5 Globes out of 5.

-The food at Everyday Noodles restaurant was incredibly authentic.
+The food at this restaurant was incredibly authentic.
 All the noodles are made by hand and the cooks do so behind a piece of glass so diners can watch.
-The owner works with the Taiwanese government to bring cooks to the United States, according to the restaurant’s website.
+The owner works with the Taiwanese government to bring cooks to the United States to teach his staff, according to the restaurant’s website.

 With around 20 tables, the small restaurant is found on Forbes Ave in Squirrel Hill.

-To be fair the mess was my fault because I did not realize that the pork soup dumplings, eight for $15, on the menu quite literally meant that it had soup inside of it.
-When I took a bite into the dumpling, it proceeded to explode into my hair, but I shouldn’t have been surprised.
+To be fair the mess was my fault because I did not realize that the pork soup dumplings, eight for $15, quite literally meant that it had soup inside of it.
+When I took a bite of the dumpling, it proceeded to explode into my hair.
+I shouldn’t have been surprised.

 I was more embarrassed than surprised.
 I did, however, feel better about myself when our Editor-elect Carson Folio made the same mistake the following day in a revisit to the restaurant.